shakthishamruth/Calculator/Calculator_pygame/README.md

 Note:

-This project uses pygame so make sure you have pygame package installed.
+* This project uses pygame so make sure you have pygame package installed.

-Type `pip install pygame` in python terminal to install pygame package
+Type `pip install pygame` in python terminal to install pygame package.

+* Make sure "background.png", "icon.png" and "main.py" are in the same folder before running "main.py".